libp2p/js-libp2p-websocket-star/README.md

 ## Hosted Rendezvous server

 We host a rendezvous server at `ws-star-signal-1.servep2p.com` and `ws-star-signal-2.servep2p.com` that can be used for practical demos and experimentation, it **should not be used for apps in production**.

+Additionally there is a rendezvous server at `ws-star-signal-3.servep2p.com` running the latest master version.

 A libp2p-websocket-star address, using the signalling server we provide, looks like: